-to set up the table to lay the table (for two, etc.) to clear the table to sit down to table to sit at table (having a meal) to wait at table to serve at table to wait on (upon) to book a table by phone to have a table reserved to cater for to cater for all tastes to eat out to dine in (out) to be faint from hunger to make a fine meal to treat smb. to smth. to taste (try) smth.
+to set up the table to lay the table (for two, etc.) to sit down to table to sit at table (having a meal) to wait at table to serve at table to wait on (upon) to book a table by phone to have a table reserved to cater for to cater for all tastes to eat out to dine in (out) to be faint from hunger to make a fine meal to treat smb. to smth. to taste (try) smth.

-to have (take) smth.

-for dinner

-to start with smth.

-to have smth. for a

-change

-to order (take) smth.

-(for the first /second

-course, dinner)

-to order dinner a la

-carte (a la carte

-items)

-to order dinner table

-speciality

-menu card

-to be on the menu

-to run out of smth.

-to be short of smth.

-to pay the bill

-tip, tipping
+to have (take) smth. speciality for dinner to have smth. for a to be on the menu change to start with smth. to order (take) smth. to clear the table for the first (second) course, dinner to order dinner a la (a la carte carte items) to order dinner table d'hote (table d'hote items) to specialize in smth.

+menu card to run out of smth. to be short of smth. to pay the bill tip, tipping tea-shop snack-bar coffee shop cafeteria factory-canteen restaurant take-away restaurant self-service restaurant hamburger restaurant fast food restaurant first-class/high class restaurant